 How many experts do you track?

-In 2018, we monitored the NFL picks from approximately 145 experts.
-These are analysts/journalists/touts/media personalities that we have deemed to provide advice that sports bettors actively seek out.
+In 2020, we monitored the NFL picks from approximately 180 experts.
+These are analysts/journalists/media personalities that we have deemed to provide advice that sports bettors actively seek out.
 Their picks may be provided on websites, TV, podcasts, radio, or any other medium.
 In the future, we plan to expand our accuracy competition to include additional experts.

 How are Game Picks scored for accuracy?

-Why do you use Units and not a W/L record to determine who the top experts are?
+Why do you use Units and not a Win % to determine the top experts for Moneyline picks?

 How does the Unit betting work?